Home / Guides / How to Make Liquid Chalk

 how to make liquid chalk

 If you are a rock climber, chances are you’ve used rock climbing chalk before.
-Climbing chalk is necessary to help you get a solid grip on climbing holds, but using powdered chalk blocks may be getting in your way.
+Climbing chalk is necessary to help you get a solid grip on climbing holds.

 Climber handhold chalk